SomeGuyWhoLovesCoding/FNF-PeoteView/src/miniaudio/signalsmith-stretch/README.md

 ## Compiling

-⚠️ This fork is tested in MSVC only at the moment (Clang might can still compile)
+This fork is tested in both MSVC and g++.

 It's much slower (about 10x) if optimisation is disabled though, so you might want to enable optimisation where it's used, even in debug builds.